-- 7.2.1 Effective October 1, 2018, the District contribution limit to the cost of medical, dental and vision insurance premiums per each eligible, full-time unit member and his/her dependents shall be \$887.25 per month (twelfthly).
-For the 2018-19 plan year, the District contribution limit shall be \$10,557.
-Thereafter, commencing in the 2019-20 plan year, effective July 1, 2019, the contribution limit shall be \$10,647.
+- 7.2.1 Effective October 1, 2021, the District contribution limit to the cost of medical, dental and vision insurance premiums per each eligible, full-time unit member and his/her dependents shall be \$887.25 per month (twelfthly).
+For the 2021-2022 plan year, the District contribution limit shall be \$10,557. - Effective October 1, 2022, the District contribution limit to the cost of medical, dental and vision insurance premiums per each eligible, full-time unit member and his/her dependents shall be \$937.25 per month (twelfthly).
+For the 2022-2023 plan year, the District contribution limit shall be \$11,247.
 Payment of any additional medical, dental or vision insurance premium costs shall be paid by the individual unit member (Appendix B-6). - 7.2.2 All rebates from the District JPA shall be applied directly to reduce the cost of Health and Welfare Benefits. - 7.2.3 The District shall establish an Insurance Advisory Committee (IAC) for the purpose of researching available options and cost economies to maximize plan benefits and minimize premium costs to the District and employee participants.
 TVEA will appoint five (5) members to the IAC.
-The District shall provide the IAC and TVEA with relevant data within a reasonable time of the request concerning the health and welfare costs, experience, and plan expenses.

-The IAC shall meet as needed.
-It shall solicit proposals and estimates, study costs of providing insurance coverage and usage by District employees, and shall make recommendations to their respective employee units.

-7.2.4 If, through the IAC and negotiations process, there are changes to the health insurance plans with the current carrier, the parties must complete negotiations and provide notification to the District at least seventy-five (75) calendar days before the coverage start date.
+The District shall provide the IAC and TVEA with relevant data within a reasonable time of the request concerning the health and welfare costs, experience, and plan expenses. - The IAC shall meet as needed.
+It shall solicit proposals and estimates, study costs of providing insurance coverage and usage by District employees, and shall make recommendations to their respective employee units. - 7.2.4 If, through the IAC and negotiations process, there are changes to the health insurance plans with the current carrier, the parties must complete negotiations and provide notification to the District at least seventy-five (75) calendar days before the coverage start date.
 In the event that plan change negotiations are not completed within the seventy-five (75) calendar day deadline, the parties may mutually agree to have a negotiations subcommittee, comprised of at least one (1) District and one (1) TVEA representative, meet to determine if a separate agreement can be reached.